telnetning/CodeEnglish/README.md

 #### essence
 <pre>
-Study the commnet for a while, and think of a name that captures the essence of the comment.
+Study the commnet for a while, and think of a name that captures the <b>essence</b> of the comment.

 src: <a href="https://docs.python.org/2/howto/functional.html">python doc/Function Programming HOWTO</a>
 </pre>